How to use a credit card to build credit

 Check out these answers to frequently asked questions about building credit with a credit card:

-If you’re getting your first credit card or working toward building or improving your credit, remember that there aren’t any shortcuts.
+Whether you’re thinking about your first credit card or working toward building or improving your credit, remember there aren’t any shortcuts.
 Building credit takes time and good financial habits.

-If you’re interested in using a credit card to build credit, there are plenty of cards designed for every credit level.
-You can research cards and their terms online.
-At Capital One, you can check card offers before you even apply.
-Pre-approval is quick and only requires some basic info.
-And it won’t hurt your credit scores.
+If you’re interested in using a credit card to build credit with responsible use, there are plenty of cards designed for every credit level.
+With Capital One, you can compare card offers before you even apply.
+See if you’re pre-approved today without any harm to your credit.

 Related Content